niteshapte/spring-boot-webflux-rss-feed-extractor/README.md

 Tested with 1500+ news feed URLs and it took around 4 mins 30 secs.

-To adjust the buffer size and delay elements according to your needs in a reactive programming scenario, you can modify the `buffer` and `delayElements` operators as follows:
+To adjust the buffer size and delay elements according to your needs, you can modify the `buffer` and `delayElements` operators as follows:

 ```java
 public void extractData() {